When: July 16– July 22, 2018

 Choir Camp Information

-Ages: Trebles (ages 9-10), boys and girls, but must be accompanied by parent 11-18 year old choristers can sign up as residential or day campers Adults are encouraged to come (and bring some students campers with you!), and some residential spots are available.
+Ages: Trebles (ages 9-10), boys and girls, but must be accompanied by parent 11-18 year old choristers can sign up as residential or day campers—limited space.
+Adults, please sign up as day or residential campers.

-Clergy are encouraged to come and learn more about chanting and singing services.
-Again, some residential spots are available.
+Clergy Track: Clergy are encouraged to come and learn more about chanting and singing services.

 Arrival and Departure: Residential choristers are encouraged to arrive Sunday afternoon/evening (please plan on eating dinner on your own), July 15.
 Departure is after Lunch on Sunday, July 22.